 Summer Pre-medical Academic Enrichment Program (SPAEP) I and II

-- Level I is a six week program designed for students who are entering their first or second year of college.
+- Level I is a seven week program designed for students who are entering their first or second year of college.
 Students study five diseases of importance to underserved communities: AIDS, hypertension, smoking-related illness, sickle cell anemia, and diabetes.

 Biomedical Informatics for Minority Students